1. The College will provide students with an opportunity to minor in two new areas with effect from Academic Year 2017-18:

 6. Students will ‘declare’ the independent minors at the same time when the other minors are declared.

 7. The minors in Chinese Studies and Global Antiquity will be effective from Semester 1 of AY2017-18 and would be open to the students from Class of 2018 onwards.
 Students from Class of 2017 who are still active in AY 2017-2018 may also declare them.

 8. A faculty advisor for the independent minor will be assigned to advise students and relevant college offices on the operation of the independent minor.
 The faculty advisor will work with the Registry and other Heads of Studies to confirm the list of courses to be cross-listed and counted toward the minor.
 The faculty advisor will also work with Academic Affairs to provide content for the Yale-NUS website relating to the independent minor.

 9. The faculty advisor will be nominated by the Divisional Director in which the independent minor predominantly rests in consultation with the Dean of Faculty, and approved by the Executive Vice President (Academic Affairs).
 The assignment will be for one academic year, and may be extended on year-by-year basis by the Divisional Director with the confirmation of the Dean of Faculty and the EVP(AA).
 This role does not entail any remuneration or course release.

-10. In AY 2017-18, the faculty advisor for Chinese Studies will be Professor Scott Cook and the faculty advisor for Global Antiquities will be Associate Professor Mira Seo.
+10. In AY 2017-18, the faculty advisor for Chinese Studies will be Professor Scott Cook and the faculty advisor for Global Antiquity will be Associate Professor Mira Seo.
 Faculty and students wishing to learn more about these independent minors are advised to contact these faculty advisors and look out for the independent minor webpage on the curriculum section of the Yale-NUS website.